 Don’t worry about being perfect.
-This is a homemade quilt not from a factory.
+Remember, this is a homemade quilt not from a factory.
 My six year old decided she wanted to learn to sew on this project.
 How could I refuse her passionate little pleas?
 She helped iron on the appliques and cut the fabric in step one.
-She helped me stitch the hens and “drove” the sewing machine in Step 2.
-You’ll surely see in Step 3, where we added some “special” touches.
+She helped me stitch the hens and “drove” the sewing machine in this chicken quilt part two.
+You’ll surely see in part 3, where we added some “special” touches.
 If you ask me, I would not want it any other way!

 Happy Sewing Peeps!

 DISCLOSURE: I learned to sew in 4H in the 4th grade.
 I’ve been sewing for over 30 year.
 I’m not a professional quilter.
 I take short-cuts and I may not do things the “right” way according to other quilters and sewers.
 Nonetheless, you will have a lovely handmade quilt when we are through.
 One that you will hopefully come to treasure for a lifetime.

 4 thoughts on “A Tilly’s Nest Quilt-A-Long: Sew A Chicken Quilt: Part Two”

 I'm so excited!
 I've been waiting for this next step.

 Beautiful!
 I think I will make one and give them the names of my future hens!
 Gertrude, Beulah, Phyllis, Melba and Pearl!
 Thanks for the tutorial – can't wait for the next step!